JElchison/crypto-lab/README.md

 crypto-lab
 ==========

 This repo embodies 5 separate cryptographic labs.
 The goal in each of the labs is to find the password.
-All labs target a student new to cryptography, and the time goal for all labs is one hour.
+All labs target a student new to cryptography, and the total time goal for all labs is one hour.

 # Topics